CristianLopez3/reactive-java/README.md

 - What is the Schedulers class made for?
 - How you test reactive code?

+>[!TIP]
+> Understand examples and doming the concept to pass the interviews

 ## Testing ✅

 Use the **Step Verifier** to test the reactive code.